 In 2015, the number of digital buyers was 1.46 billion.
-In 2021, the figure has grown to 2.14 billion.
-Such a growing trend inspires businesses to look for innovative solutions to the client’s pains and integrate AI/ML tools into their ecommerce business operations.
+In 2021, the figure increased to 2.14 billion.
+This growing e-commerce trend inspires businesses to look for innovative solutions to client pains.
+They integrate AI/ML tools to offer smarter services.

-Product matching in e-commerce has recently become a frequently discussed topic among retailers.
-They use product matching to ensure a flawless buying experience and take advantage of selling online.
+Product matching in e-commerce has recently become a hot topic among retailers.
+They use a product matching system to ensure a great buying experience and take full advantage of selling online.

-Some retailers provide unique offers to their clients, while others offer identical products and put effort to stay competitive.
-In this article, we will talk about product matching in ecommerce and explore deep learning as a tool for identifying the same offers.
+Some retailers provide unique offers to their clients to stand out.
+Others offer common products and put effort to stay competitive.
+In this article, we will talk about product matching in eCommerce.
+We’ll also explore the most important deep learning algorithms for making the right product matches.

 What Is Product Matching?

-The Internet and mobile technologies have changed the way people do shopping.
-Both retailers and buyers are entering the era of advanced ecommerce where purchases, transactions, and order fulfilment are made quickly and effortlessly.
-As a part of the strategy for facilitating buying experience, ecommerce businesses implement product matching.
+A mobile-first approach to software development has changed the way people do shopping.
+Retailers and buyers operate in an advanced eCommerce environment.
+Online purchases, transactions, and order fulfillment are made quickly and with no effort.
+As a part of the digitalization trend, eCommerce businesses use product matching.

-Nowadays, people look through various e-commerce platforms in an effort to buy the desired product at the best price.
-The most popular ecommerce platforms are Shopify, Magento, Squarespace, WooCommerce, etc. Magento, for example, powers nearly 12% of all ecommerce websites globally, which points at the platform’s convenience for both retailers and consumers.
+Nowadays, people look through different e-commerce platforms to find the needed product at the best price.
+The most popular eCommerce platforms are Shopify, Magento, Squarespace, WooCommerce, etc. Magento, for example, powers nearly 12% of all eCommerce websites globally.
+This points to the platform’s convenience for both retailers and consumers.

 Between 2017 and 2018, the number of Magento websites almost doubled.
-Today, this figure keeps growing, and we now have more than 250 000 active Magento websites worldwide.
-If you are going to build your eCommerce store and need help with Magento development, contact the Forbytes team and we will gladly help.
+Today, this figure keeps growing.
+We now have more than 250 000 active Magento websites worldwide.
+If you plan to build an eCommerce store and need help with Magento development, contact the Forbytes team, and we will gladly help.

-Dwelling upon the topic, retailers may use different ecommerce spaces for selling their products.
-That is, it happens that identical products are offered by different retailers on the same platform.
+Dwelling upon the topic, retailers use different eCommerce spaces for selling their products.
+And it happens that identical products are offered by different retailers on the same platform.
 A user searches for a specific product and sees the same offer made by different sellers in one place.
-The consumer compares product price, attributes, quality and then chooses the best offer.
+The consumer compares product price, attributes, and quality and then chooses the best offer.

 The situation is analogous to the case when a buyer visits multiple physical stores in the search of the most advantageous offer.
 The difference is that an online decision is made effortlessly and quickly, without the need to leave home.
-What makes it possible for a buyer to make an informed and advantageous choice based on product comparison?
-The answer is product matching.
+How does technology help a buyer to make an informed choice based on product comparison?
+The answer is products matching.

 How Sellers and Byers Benefit from Product Matching in eCommerce

-Product matching in ecommerce denotes matching the same products offered by different sellers in one search result with the help of deep learning.
-Product matching is important for both retailers and online shoppers.
+Product matching in e-commerce means using deep learning to present the same products offered by different sellers in one search result.
+Product matching solutions are important for both retailers and online shoppers.

-For consumers, product matching creates the opportunity to choose the best offer after comparing all available options.
+For consumers: product matching is the opportunity to choose the best offer after comparing all available options.
 Suppose that a consumer wants to buy a table lamp.
-The main argument in favor of a specific offer will be a price.
+The main argument in favor of a specific offer will be the price.
 They go to a particular marketplace and start comparing the options.

-For a seller, product matching can be used for developing a rational price policy and keeping a business competitive.
-Comparing product prices across the platform allows businesses to learn more about their competitors and make their own offers stand out from the crowd.
-The special promotion where the table lamp is sold with the table clock is an example of how a seller can differentiate.
+For a retailer: matching products can be used for developing a rational price policy and keeping a business competitive.
+When businesses compare product prices on different platforms, they learn more about their competitors and make products stand out.
+The special offer where the table lamp is sold with the table clock is an example of how a seller can differentiate.

-Besides, product matching in ecommerce becomes useful when a retailer wants to formulate their offer properly.
-To make clients find their product, businesses have to name it in a particular way, use specific images, and describe product attributes precisely.
-Product matching helps to outline tendencies and learn from the competitors’ behavior.
+Besides, product matching in e-commerce comes in handy when a retailer wants to make the right offers.
+To help clients find their product, businesses need to name it in a particular way, use images, and add the right product attributes.
+Product matching also helps to trace tendencies and learn from the competitors’ behavior.

 Product Matching Models

-Usually, products offered on different platforms are described by a title, attributes, and image.
-A product title is usually a brief text identifying the key information about a product.
-It can be a product name and its characteristics.
-For instance, “plaid shirt male.”
+Usually, product information on ecommerce platforms consists of a title, attributes, and image.
+A product title is a brief text identifying the key information about a product.
+Product titles consist of a product name and its characteristics.
+For instance, plaid shirt male.
 Product attributes provide more details on the product and are usually based on name-value pairing.

-To unify the way sellers describe product attributes, categorization or structured tables are used.
-If we talk about the male plaid shirt, product attributes described on a website may include color and size options, the information about fabric and the manufacturer.
-Images illustrate how a product looks like, and many sellers borrow the same image from one another.
+To standardize the way sellers present product attributes, they use categorization or structured tables.
+If we talk about the male plaid shirt, product attributes added on a website may include color and size, information about the fabric, and the manufacturer.
+Product images illustrate what a product looks like.
+Sellers tend to borrow the same product image from one another.

-The title similarity approach to product matching in ecommerce allows ML to compare the same offers by quantifying the similarity of the titles.
-It enables ML to easily detect contextually same titles even when the strings under comparison significantly differ.
+The title similarity module is an ML-powered product matching solution.
+ML compares offers by quantifying the similarity of the titles.
+The technology easily detects the same titles even if the comparison strings significantly differ.

-Let’s take an example of several sellers making the same offer of an iPhone XS Max.
-This is what they put in the title:
+Suppose that several retailers make the same offer of an iPhone XS Max.
+This is what may they put in the title:

-As you may see from the given list, the titles for the same product differ from seller to seller.
-In this case, to detect the same offers, ML should use a particular product matching algorithm illustrated below.
-The algorithm will help to evaluate the degree of similarity and put the same products in the same search result.
+As you see, the titles for the same product differ from seller to seller.
+Identifying identical products depends on the model you choose.
+In this case, to detect the same offers, ML should implement a particular product matching algorithm illustrated below.
+The algorithm helps evaluate the degree of similarity and put identical products in the same search result.

 The first step in the algorithm is preprocessing based on pointwise mutual information.
 Preprocessing allows ML to see two different tokens as a single entity.
 This, in turn, enables us to further compute the word-level embeddings.
 In the first layer, word-level embeddings are trained on the title data from the whole catalog.
-Training enables the deep learning technology to more effectively and correctly handle data that has not been trained initially.
+Training enables deep learning technology to correctly handle valuable data that weren’t trained initially.

-Next, the concatenated padded titles are used to train a convolutional network and ensure that title length is equal in every option.
+Next, the concatenated padded titles are used to train a convolutional network and check if the title length is equal in every option.
 For this purpose, the skip-gram model can be utilized.
 And what if one title contains more/less word-level information than another one?
 To prevent errors, we take a random title and pair it with the same title that randomly lacks some tokens.
 After adding them as a matched pair, we expand the capability of the title similarity measure.

-There are two common ways to detect price similarities.
+There are two data analysis algorithms used to detect price similarities.
 The first, price outlier detection, is used to detect price similarity when one price is compared to a group of products with similar prices.
-The test is used in cases when a price is higher or lower compared to the pricing of the whole product group.
-The second, clustering, helps understand the volume of similar products based on their price.
+The test is used when a price is higher or lower compared to the pricing of this product group.
+The second data science algorithm, clustering, helps understand the volume of similar products based on their price.
 The learned data can be applied as a feature in the overarching system of product matching algorithms.

-Under this model, product matching is based on analyzing product categories.
-These can be item size, brand, color, condition, model.
-With this product matching algorithm, the technology analyzes structured data and measures the level of discrepancy between products.
+Under this product matching algorithm, product match is based on the similarity of product categories.
+These can be item size, brand, color, condition, model, etc. The technology launches data analysis algorithms and measures the level of discrepancy between products.
 In case of low discrepancy, the items are considered the same.
 The following network can be used for extracting the product attributes:

 Product attributes can fall into 2 categories: limited range values and endless values.
 Limited range values have a fixed range of values.
 With the help of one-hot encoded vectors, these values can be transformed into ML-processed formats.
 Also, we can apply a convolutional neural network, similar to the one in the title similarity algorithm.
 It will differ in the output (since there will be only one product title) and in the last layer (since it will be changed to SoftMax).